zac-garby/pluto-lang/README.md

  - Write up some better documentation.
  - Add testing.
  - Change syntax so explicit function calls are only necessary with a pattern of length 1.
- - Allow keywords as normal identifiers in patterns.
  - Only throw a syntax error if one hasn't already been thrown in the same statement, to avoid repetition.
  - Rewrite in a faster language - possibly Rust or Go.
  - Add type conversions (maybe "val -> type" or "val as type" or "val:type")